CSA T20 Challenge

 The CSA T20 Challenge is a domestic Twenty20 Cricket competition in South Africa, first contested in the 2003–04 season.
 It was previously known as the Standard Bank Pro20 Series until the 2010–11 season, the MiWay T20 Challenge for the 2011–12 season and most recently as the RamSlam T20 Challenge.
 The current champions are the Imperial Lions, whilst the Titans have been the most successful with 6 title wins.
+In 2025, had its last edition, and it was replaced in 2026 by the Pro20 Cup.

-The tournament has been contested since its inception by the six franchise teams but for the 2007–08 season, Zimbabwe took part as a seventh side.
+The tournament has been contested since its inception by the six franchise teams but for the 2007–08 season, Zimbabwe took part as a seventh team.
 In April 2019, Cricket South Africa announced that the 2018–19 tournament would be the final edition of the T20 Challenge, due to austerity measures and a restructure of domestic cricket in the country.
 The competition was effectively replaced as a top cricket league with a franchise-based T20 tournament, the Mzansi Super League, which had its first edition in 2018.

 The tournament was however played during February 2021, with all the matches taking place at the Kingsmead Cricket Ground in Durban.
 It replaced the 2020 edition of the Mzansi Super League, which was cancelled due to the COVID-19 pandemic.

+The competition was discontinued following the 2025–26 season as part of Cricket South Africa's restructuring of domestic cricket.
+From the 2026–27 season, the T20 Challenge and T20 Knockout competitions were merged into a new competition, the Pro20 Cup.